cortexsystems/cortex-app-tutorial/README.md

 `window.Cortex.scheduler.onPrepare()` is used to register a content preperation callback.
 The player will use this callback to ask the app to prepare a scene.

 ### Content Preparation
-Cortex player displays content on screen in fixed time slots.
+The Cortex player displays content on-screen in fixed time slots.
 It has a content display loop that runs indefinitely.
 The apps don't need to maintain a loop to generate and play content since the player handles the loop itself.
-Instead, it registers a callback for content preparation to the player.
+Instead, apps register a callback for content preparation to the player.
 The player will regularly call this callback whenever it wants to show an app.

 The main job of the app is to prepare some content when the player asks and later on render it on screen.
-At prepare time, the app is not visible on screen so it is safe to perform heavy functions like DOM modification, resource downloads, etc. Player will pass a callback to the prepare listener.
-The app can use this callback to let the player whether it successfully prepared content or not.
+At prepare time, the app is not visible on screen so it is safe to perform heavy functions like DOM modification, resource downloads, etc. The player will pass a callback to the prepare listener.
+The app can use this callback to let the player know whether it successfully prepared content or not.
 Here is the common flow of the prepare callback:

 ```javascript
 class App {